ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

 internal lists.
 During the process, Smoldyn also computes diffusion coefficients, default states, display colors, display sizes, and molecule-surface interactions for the new species, as explained below.

+Note about errors: Sometimes Smoldyn can’t find files or can’t run BioNetGen.
+If so, then check the following things.
+(1) It’s usually easiest if you navigate so that your current working directory is the same location as both the Smoldyn and BioNetGen input files.
+(2) Check that your computer has Perl installed by entering “perl -v”, which should just print out the version number.
+If you’re on a Windows computer and you don’t have Perl, then I recommend installing Strawberry Perl, which is free.
+(3) Check that your system has BNG2.pl installed and that Smoldyn knows where it is.
+For Mac and Linux, its default location is ``/usr/local/bin/BioNetGen/BNG2.pl`` and for Windows its default location is ``C:\Program Files\Smoldyn\BioNetGen\BNG.pl``.
+If it’s there and Smoldyn isn’t finding it (or if it’s somewhere else), tell Smoldyn where to find it with the ``BNG2_path`` statement, remembering to give the complete path, *including* the BNG2.pl filename.
+(4) Even if Smoldyn finds BNG2.pl, it may not be able to run it, which typically occurs if there are spaces in directory names, including particularly the Windows “Program Files” directory name.
+The easiest solution to this, at least for now, is to copy the BioNetGen code into the same directory as your simulation files.
+For Windows this means entering ``xcopy "C:\Program Files\Smoldyn\BioNetGen" . /s`` .
+Then, change the ``BNG2_path`` statement to be just “BNG2.pl”, meaning that it’s in the current directory.

 Writing rules in BNGL
 ~~~~~~~~~~~~~~~~~~~~~